namteckor/modbus-dl/README.md

 In the example above, we are telling modbus-dl to use the 'modbus_config_10.json' file located in the 'config/' folder and to use the 'modbus_template_10.csv' file located in the 'template/' folder.
 The '-q' switch option was not provided so modbus-dl will NOT be quiet and will instead be verbose and display the queried data in the terminal prompt at each poll interval.
 The '-n' switch option was not provided so modbus-dl will perform its intended data logging function.
 Specifying the '-n' switch option will make modbus-dl be a simple "real-time" Modbus TCP Client; displaying the returned data at each poll interval but not performing any data logging (modbus-dl has the option to be used that way if data logging to the local file system is not required).
 The '-o' switch option was not specified so modbus-dl will default to storing the log files in the 'data/' folder.
 If specifying a different location, make sure the folder is created and does exist before using.

 You can view the content and format examples of the config and template files in the config/ and template/ folders respectively.
 You can also see samples of created log files in the data/ folder, this was run against a local Modbus TCP Server simulator using randomly generated data.

 ## Supported data types
 ### di (use with read_type of FC02 or DI, Read Discrete Inputs)
-&ensp;&ensp;di: 1-bit digital/discrete input status, one (1) single register/address, 1 or 0, True or False
+&ensp;&ensp;di: 1-bit digital/discrete input status, one (1) single register/address, 1 or 0, True or False, ON or OFF
 ### coil (use with read_type of FC01 or Coil, Read Coils)
-&ensp;&ensp;coil: 1-bit digital/discrete output coil status, one (1) single register/address, 1 or 0, True or False
+&ensp;&ensp;coil: 1-bit digital/discrete output coil status, one (1) single register/address, 1 or 0, True or False, ON or OFF
 ### uint16 (use with read_type of FC03/FC04 or HR/IR, Read Holding Registers/Read Input Registers)
 &ensp;&ensp;uint16: 16-bit unsigned integer (unsigned short), one (1) single 16-bit register/address, values in range [0;65535], Big-Endian order [A B]
 ### sint16 (use with read_type of FC03/FC04 or HR/IR, Read Holding Registers/Read Input Registers)